Abod1960/Paper-Ueli/README.md

 ⚜ And if you want to get an Paper cursor, here you can get it: [Paper-Cursor](https://www.deviantart.com/abod1960/art/Paper-Cursor-883799195).

-🍃 And if you are using one commander "just like me" then here is a paper theme for your one commander app: [One-Commander-Paper-Theme](https://www.deviantart.com/abod1960/art/One-Commander-Paper-Theme-883743096)
+🍃 And if you are using one commander "just like me" then here is a paper theme for your one commander app: [One-Commander-Paper-Theme](https://www.deviantart.com/abod1960/art/One-Commander-Paper-Theme-883743096).

-🚥 And here is a Dock icons with that paper look: [Paper-Dock-Icons](https://www.deviantart.com/abod1960/art/Paper-Dock-Icons-883822787)
+🚥 And here is a Dock icons with that paper look: [Paper-Dock-Icons](https://www.deviantart.com/abod1960/art/Paper-Dock-Icons-883822787).

-🎴 And here is 45 wallpaper to complete your Paper setup: [PaperPack-Minimalist-Wallpapers](https://www.deviantart.com/abod1960/art/PaperPack-Minimalist-Wallpapers-883815203)
+🎴 And here is 45 wallpaper to complete your Paper setup: [PaperPack-Minimalist-Wallpapers](https://www.deviantart.com/abod1960/art/PaperPack-Minimalist-Wallpapers-883815203).

+🎨 And don't forget Google Chrome, here is a theme for chrome: [Paper-Chrome](https://github.com/Abod1960/Paper-Chrome).

 ## 👤 Author